ykteh93/Deep_Reinforcement_Learning-Atari/README.md

 3 Atari games (MsPacman, Boxing and Pong) are being tested with the same architecture of Q-learning.

-Note: This is a smaller network with shorter training times than commonly used in order to accomodate the training with normal PC.
+Note: This is a smaller network with shorter training times than commonly used for accomodating the training with normal PC.

 <br><br/>
 The key details of the architecture is as follow: